4 Best International Business Lesson Plans for High School

 3. Academy of International Business

-The textbook publishers section is more specific for higher education, so it’s not relevant for most high school business teachers (unless you teach advanced placement electives).
+This section is more specific for higher education, so it’s not relevant for most high school business teachers (unless you teach advanced placement electives).

 The video depositories section includes eight websites where you can find videos and multimedia content related to international business.